apbenedetti/maple-pie/internal/opencanada/README.md

 # Open Canada Tool

-This directory contains source code for the "Open Canada Tool" used to interact with the Government of Canada's "Open Government" portal.
+This directory contains source code for the "Open Canada" (`opencanada`) package used to interact with the Government of Canada's "Open Government" portal.

-The intent is for this tool to perform as a medium between a frontend and the Government of Canada's "Open Government" portal.
+The intent is for this package to perform as a medium between a frontend and the Government of Canada's "Open Government" portal.

 <!--
 This Attribution Statement will need to be printed on any website using the tool: